renesas-rz/meta-renesas-ai-demos/meta-shopping-basket-demo/README.md

 * Names and prices for each item are shown in an alphabetical list on the right-hand side of the application.
 * Total cost is shown in the bottom right hand-side.
+* Total items and inference time is shown in the top right-hand corner of the application.